numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

     - Solving for Ax = v means that we are doing the reverse calculation (transformation Matrix * unknown starting vector = known landing position)
     - Normal case: A * x = ? (find where x lands)
     - Reverse case: A * ? = v (find what lands on v)
-    - So we are looking for a starting vector X which, after the transformation, lands on v
+    - So we are looking for a starting vector x which, after the transformation, lands on v

 - Cases:
     - The determinant is non-0: most commonly; keeps the existing dimension